eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/base.protocol.md

 If an `token` is required to be included in the Self Issued ID token, the participant agent will need to request scopes for the access token.
 This is dependent on the API used to obtain the Self-Issued ID Token.
-An STS implementation MAY use endpoint parameters as defined in the [[[?rfc6749]]] to convey metadata necessary for the creation of the `token` claim.
-In this case, the Self-Issued ID Token request MAY contain a `bearer_access_scope` authorization request parameter set to a list of space-delimited scopes the `token` claim will be enabled for.
-If no `bearer_access_scope` parameter is present, the `token` claim MUST not be included.
+An STS implementation may use endpoint parameters as defined in the [[[?rfc6749]]] to convey metadata necessary for the creation of the `token` claim.
+In this case, the Self-Issued ID Token request may contain a `bearer_access_scope` authorization request parameter set to a list of space-delimited scopes the `token` claim will be enabled for.
+If no `bearer_access_scope` parameter is present, the `token` claim should not be included.

 <aside class="note">
 A non-normative OpenAPI spec of an STS implementing client credentials flow is provided [here](identity-trust-sts-api.yaml)